Malmö Redhawks: Failures to reach Kvalserien and started efforts

 Malmö finished fifth in HockeyAllsvenskan in the 2009–10 season and thus reached the playoffs, which was an improvement over last season.
 The Redhawks started the playoffs by knocking out Bofors IK in two straight games, and the Redhawks were now set to face Almtuna IS for a series that would decide which team would be HockeyAllsvenskan's fourth one in Kvalserien.
 The Redhawks beat Almtuna 2–1 at home in the first game, but lost the two following games (which the Redhawks played on away ice) and thus were eliminated from the playoffs.
 In the 2010–11 season, things went worse as the Redhawks failed to reach the playoffs, finishing 8th and four points short from a playoff spot.

-On 28 January 2011, during the 2010–11 season, the Redhawks announced that they had agreed to a 3-year 70-million SEK ($10.6 million USD) deal with investor Hugo Stenbeck.
+On 28 January 2011, during the 2010–11 season, the Redhawks announced that they had agreed to a 3-year 70-million SEK (10.6 million US$) deal with investor Hugo Stenbeck.
 The intention with the deal was to get Malmö Redhawks back to Elitserien.

 Malmö's efforts to reach Elitserien started immediately prior to the 2011–12 season.
 Several players from higher divisions, including Hannu Toivonen, Daniel Josefsson, J. D. Forrest, Jean-Luc Grand-Pierre and Linus Klasen, joined the team.
 When Linus Klasen joined the team on 17 May 2011, he was immediately appointed the team's captain.
 Linus Klasen's three-year contract included an annual salary of 4 million SEK (US$0.6 million), which made Klasen the best paid ice hockey player in Sweden at that time.

 The season started well with a top-three spot in the league after a couple of months, but after falling down to sixth place with 47 points, at that time 10 points away from the third Kvalserien spot, Redhawks then-head coach Leif Strömberg was fired on 10 December 2011.
 He was replaced by the team's then-assistant coach Ulf Taavola.
 Patrik Sylvegård was acquired as the team's new assistant coach.
 After continuing to struggle throughout January, the Malmö Redhawks improved in February, and managed a seventh-place finish in the league, which was enough for a playoff spot.
 In the Playoff round, Malmö finished second due to inferior goal difference than Rögle BK, and did not qualify the 2012 Kvalserien.